Front End Development Trends and Best Practices (Part II): Emerging Technologies

 The front end of your software product is like a digital version of a shop window that lures in new customers.
 So it’s vital for any business to make sure it stays on the cutting edge and takes advantage of what the latest technologies have to offer.
 And even if you don’t rely on your website to bring in new customers, your current clients still count on a digital experience that is easy to use and feels seamless with your business.
 If you have limited resources to devote to your web presence but still want to find ways to push your business past the competition, investing in a well-functioning front end will be money well spent.
 But what areas of front end development should you focus on, first and foremost?
-These days, even a seasoned front end expert can get lost in the world of ever-changing web development tools, frameworks, and approaches.
+These days, even a seasoned front end expert can get lost in the world of ever-changing front-end development tools, frameworks, and approaches.
 How do you make sense of all the hype?

 To help you better navigate modern front end technologies, we handpicked 11 front end development trends and best practices.
 Before any of these best practices becomes part of a company’s technology infrastructure, they get researched a lot.
 And Google Trends is the best place to watch this.